gulam101/CSS-Responsive-Website/README.md

 - Understanding Unicode
 - JavaScript (Hamburger menu icon)

-Overall I had learned quite a few things and have a better understandsing when it comes to creating a project that would be similar.
+Overall, I had learned quite a few things and have a better understanding when it comes to creating a project that would be similar.
 I can take what I have learned and put it into a different project so that I can improve what I know.
+It does seem like I have a lot to learn and can't wait to dive into another project, so that I can pick up on new skills.

 ### Constraints: